 The weed industry is booming.
 With it comes a variety of cannabis jobs that are employing thousands of people every year in California.
 Work in the pot market is an exciting adventure for weed enthusiasts and the industry is proving lucrative for many of them.
 Employment is available aplenty.
 Whatever your skills, it is likely that someone in the industry requires them:

 Budtenders are highly sought-after in marijuana dispensaries.
 Because California has many, many storefronts, these jobs are available in abundance.
-It is an important role working directly with consumers.
-You must have extensive knowledge about different strains, cannabinoids, terpenes, effects, and medical uses.
+It is an important role in working directly with consumers.
+You must have extensive knowledge of different strains, cannabinoids, terpenes, effects, and medical uses.
 You may need to attend a certification course to qualify for this position.

 Many managerial jobs are also available for dispensaries.
 If you have some management experience, this may be a good fit for you.
 Managers do not need to be as knowledgeable about cannabis as budtenders do, but they must be adept at counting money, scheduling shifts, motivating staff, and all things managerial.
 Dispensaries are incredibly busy, so this job is not an easy one.